Section 1.24: Special Firearms Deer Season in Suffolk County

 Statutory authority: Environmental Conservation Law, §§ 3-0301, 11-0303, 11-0701, 11-0715, 11-0903, 11-0907, 11-0909, 11-0911, 11-0913, 11-0917, 11-1103

-(1) Permits, furnished by the Department of Environmental Conservation, are issued by the town clerks for their respective towns only, and only until the quota for each town is exhausted.
-The quotas are as follows:
+(1) Permits, furnished by the Department of Environmental Conservation, shall be issued by the town clerks or their designees for their respective towns only and only until the quota for each town is exhausted.
+The annual quotas are as follows:

 (2) In order to obtain a town permit, a hunter must complete the Application for a Town Permit and present it to the town clerk or his or her designee, along with a completed Landowner's Endorsement form and a valid hunting license, complete with big game carcass tags.

 (3) A town permit may be issued only to a holder of a properly completed permit application.
 Each permit authorizes the holder to hunt deer only in the town specified on it, and only on the property for which the permit holder has a properly completed and endorsed Landowner's Endorsement form.
 Permits are not transferable.